Regret, stability & fairness in matching markets with bandit learners: DISCUSSION

-The key to aligning these desiderata is the incorporation of costs $\cC$ and transfers $\cT$ on top of the matching mechanism $\ccM$.
-Costs and transfers arise naturally in settings where agents compete for limited resources.
-For example, when user $u$ is repeatedly refused a match with provider $p$, $u$ may develop fatigue, which manifests as a cost $u$ associates with $p$.
-Similarly, when there is more demand for a match with provider $p$ than supply, $p$ may charge a user $u$ for the match, which manifests as a payment, or transfer, from $u$ to $p$. \\
+We focus our attention on the \emph{centralized matching market with bandit learners}, extending the results of \citet{liu2020competing}.
+In particular, the framework offered by \citet{liu2020competing} suggests that it is not possible for competitive matching markets to simultaneously guarantee stability and low optimal regret (a measure of long-term happiness).
+This impossibility result could have harmful consequences, such as providing a justification for platforms to treat some of its agents well while treating others poorly.

+In this work, we show that this impossibility does not always hold.
+We show that, if we account for two natural components of competition---costs and transfers---it is possible to {simultaneously guarantee four desiderata}: (1) \emph{stability} such that no pair of agents is incentivized to defect from the matching; (2) \emph{low regret} such that all agents incur $O(\log(T))$ optimal and pessimal regret; (3) the \emph{fair} distribution of regret across agents; and (4) high \emph{social welfare}.

-\textbf{Key intuition}.
-Ensuring $(\ccM, \cC, \cT)$ satisfies the first three desiderata above consists of three main ingredients.
-First, the GS algorithm is applied over $V(\cdot, \cdot ; \nu_t)$ at every time step $t \in [T]$ to guarantee incentive compatibility.
-Second, $\cC$ and $\cT$ are chosen such that, under the appropriate conditions, $|S(V(\cdot, \cdot ; \psi)) | = 1$.
-This step ensures that it is not possible for the system to converge to a stable matching $\sM \in S(V(\cdot, \cdot ; \mu))$ for which one agent incurs $O(\log(T))$ regret at the expense of another agent $a$ whose optimal stable matching is $\sM' \in S(V(\cdot, \cdot ; \mu)) \setminus \sM$ such that $a$ incurs $\Omega(T)$ regret.
-Third, in order for agents to achieve low regret, they must be allowed to learn a sufficient amount about their true preferences $\mu$.
-The final challenge is therefore ensuring that the addition of costs and transfers does not hinder this learning process.
-In particular, $\cC$ and $\cT$ must allow agents to learn enough such that the system converges to the unique stable matching $S(V(\cdot, \cdot ; \mu))$ in $O(\log(T))$ time steps.
-Combining these latter two observations is key to both low regret and fairness. \\
+\textbf{Proof intuition}.
+Ensuring $(\ccM, \cC, \cT)$ satisfies the first three desiderata consists of three main ingredients.
+First, the GS algorithm is applied over $V(\cdot, \cdot \, ; \nu_t)$ at every time step $t \in [T]$ to guarantee stability.
+Second, $\cC$ and $\cT$ are chosen such that, under the appropriate conditions, $|S(V(\cdot, \cdot \, ; \psi)) | = 1$ for any $\psi$.
+In other words, $\cC$ and $\cT$ yield a \emph{unique} stable matching given preferences $\psi$.
+Recalling the definition of regret in Section \ref{sec:objectives}, uniqueness ensures that it is not possible for the following to occur: the system converges to a stable matching $\sM \in S(V(\cdot, \cdot \, ; \mu))$ for which one agent incurs $O(\log(T))$ regret at the expense of another agent $a$ incurring $\Omega(T)$ regret because $a$'s optimal stable matching is $\sM' \in S(V(\cdot, \cdot \, ; \mu)) \setminus \sM$.
+Finally, one must be careful that the rules $\cC$ and $\cT$ that induce a unique stable matching do not interfere with agents' abilities to learn their preferences $\mu$, as discussed next.